 The eldest of four children, I was born in Spartanburg, SC in 1974.
-My childhood was spent exploring the rolling, spacious yards of all our neighbors in Vanderbilt Hills.
-I remember clearly the woods and creeks and my favorite climbing trees; bike rides and fireflies and the rundown tool shed we hid behind.
-The cramped house on Croydon Road: Mom and Dad, my brother and I, and our two little sisters on top of one another.
-I recall the way the light would play in the hallway, the cool feel of the old wooden floors -- a close acquaintance with spaces and textures made wondrous.
-I remember paying my siblings quarters to sit still: my first portrait models.
+My childhood was spent exploring the rolling yards of all my neighbors.
+I remember clearly the woods and creeks and my favorite climbing trees; the way the light would play down the hallways of our house, the cool feel of the old wooden floors -- a close acquaintance with spaces and textures made wondrous.
+And paying my siblings quarters to sit still: my first portrait models.

-Years later, I made my way to Furman University in 1992.
+Years later, I made my way to Furman University.
 Uncertain of my exact interests, I plunged into the humanities by broadly designing my own interdisciplinary degree.
 Whether painting or drawing, or studying poetry and public speaking, I was fascinated with communicating: plumbing expressive possibilities; finding connections and forging them.

 Graduating in 1996, my wrestling with direction led me toward a seminary program where I further explored word and image and their interplay.
 While formative, I eventually decided to leave these studies, longing to pick up charcoal and paint brush again.

 Having seen his frescoes in Charlotte a few years earlier, I found North Carolina master artist Benjamin F. Long, IV, in Asheville, NC -- starting a school.
 Joining his atelier in 2002, I began my studies within this master-apprentice model.
 Captivated by his command of various media, I found myself challenged and nourished.
 Primarily drawn to portraiture, I taught for two years at the school and joined colleagues and faculty in exhibiting locally and regionally through the Fine Arts League of the Carolinas.